 “As long as it’s strong and caffeinated, I’m happy.”
-Lu headed to the pot.
+Lu headed for the coffee.

 “We have the phone number by the computer.
 I don’t know why the darn thing keeps flipping out of service,” a chubby guy piped in.

 “That was a good one.”
 Red had a garrulous laugh.
-“The guy’s drunk and stumbles home.
-He goes to enter the house through the back door, notices a bunch of smoke pouring out of the basement and calls 911.
+“The man’s drunk and stumbles home.
+He goes to sneak in through the back door, notices a bunch of smoke pouring out of the basement and calls 911.
 We get there in time to see the wife tearing a strip off the loser.
 Turns out she was doing laundry and it was just steam from the damn dryer.”

 “The wife didn’t call to cancel?”
 Lu asked.